MicrosoftDocs/architecture-center/docs/guide/aks/aks-high-availability.md

 ### Eliminate single points of failure

 To eliminate single points of failure, deploy your application to replicate critical path components, and employ load balancers, monitoring, and recovery mechanisms.
-Kubernetes can handle all of these mechanisms.
+Kubernetes can handle all of these actions.

 ![An illustration of replicated components in an AKS multitiered application.](media/replicas.png)